-Physics is the fundamental science, explaining everything from the structure of the atom to the nature, and fate of the universe.
+Physics is the fundamental science, explaining everything from the structure of the atom to the nature and fate of the universe.
 As well as the seemingly esoteric worlds of quantum and particle physics, the course also covers topics from engineering to astrophysics.

-In the lower sixth students follow on from GCSE to study forces and motion in 2 dimensions, with a particular on experimental skills.
+In the Lower Sixth students follow on from IGCSE to study forces and motion in 2 dimensions, with a particular emphasis on experimental skills.
 They also learn about torque, moments and power, before an introduction to materials science, an important foundation for any engineering course.
 Students learn the tools to analyse complex electrical circuits, including the construction of simple sensor circuits.
-Wave theory teaches superposition and interference, before the bizarre world of Quantum physics is introduced.
+Wave theory introduces superposition and interference, before we enter the bizarre world of quantum mechanics.

-In the upper sixth, the course becomes more challenging, with a greater emphasis on mathematics.
-We study fields (gravitational, electric and magnetic), oscillations and thermal physics, as well as sections on nuclear physics and the universe.
-Practical skills are integral to the course.
-It is essential for the course that certain practicals are completed and they are assessed in the final synoptic paper
+In the Upper Sixth, the course becomes more challenging, with a greater emphasis on mathematics.
+We study fields (gravitational, electric and magnetic), oscillations and thermal physics, as well as sections on nuclear physics and cosmology.
+Practical skills are integral to the course; certain practicals must be completed and these, alongside the skills, are assessed in the final synoptic paper.